Non-unique lifting of integer variables in minimal inequalities: Introduction

-The following approach has been instrumental in making cut-generating functions a computational tool for mixed-integer optimization.
-We introduce some important notions for this purpose.
+The connection between $S$-free sets and cut-generating functions has been instrumental in making cut-generating functions a computational tool for mixed-integer optimization.
 A set $B \subseteq \R^n$ is called a {\em convex $0$-neighborhood} if $B$ is convex and $0 \in \intr(B)$.
-If $B$ is a convex $0$-neighborhood and $S \cap \intr(B) = \emptyset$, then $B$ is called an {\em $S$-free convex $0$-neighborhood}. $B$ is called a {\em maximal} $S$-free convex $0$-neighborhood if there does not exist a strict superset of $B$ that is also an $S$-free convex $0$-neighborhood.
-For any convex $0$-neighborhood $B$, a function $\gamma :\R^n \to \R$ is called a {\em representation of $B$} if $B = \{r \in \R^n: \gamma(r) \leq 1\}$.
-A convex neighborhood may have several representations (the classically known {\em gauge} function is one such repesentation).
-Representations of convex $0$-neighborhoods was the main topic of study in~\cite{basu2011sublinear,conforti2013cut}, where it was established that there always exists a {\em smallest} representation $\gamma^*$ i.e., $\gamma^* \leq \gamma$ for all representations $\gamma$ of $B$.
+If $B$ is a convex $0$-neighborhood and $S \cap \intr(B) = \emptyset$, then $B$ is called an {\em $S$-free convex $0$-neighborhood}.
+If there does not exist a strict superset of $B$ that is also an $S$-free convex $0$-neighborhood, then $B$ is called a {\em maximal} $S$-free convex $0$-neighborhood.
+A sublinear\footnote{A function is sublinear if it is convex and subadditive.} function $\gamma :\R^n \to \R$ is called a {\em representation of $B$} if $B = \{r \in \R^n: \gamma(r) \leq 1\}$.
+A convex $0$-neighborhood may have several representations, with the classic {\em gauge} function being one such representation.
+Representations of closed convex $0$-neighborhoods was the main topic of study in~\cite{basu2011sublinear,conforti2013cut}, where it was established that there always exists a {\em smallest} representation $\gamma^*$ for a convex $0$-neighborhood $B$, i.e., $\gamma^* \leq \gamma$ for all representations $\gamma$ of $B$.